Anteex/drop2comp-v2/src/content/privatepolicy_ru.md

 We use a variety of generally accepted security technologies and procedures for the purpose of preventing loss, misuse, unauthorized access or disclosure of Information.

-In Drop2comp, we use encryption technology (such as SSL) to protect certain sensitive Information provided by you to us.
 Please be aware that despite our efforts, no data security measures can guarantee 100% security at all times.
 Our systems and the communications networks through which you access Drop2comp may be subject to security breaches and failures which are due to circumstances beyond our reasonable control.
 If you have any questions regarding the security of your Personal Information, please contact us mailto:770386+drop2comp@gmail.com

 ##### PERIOD OF USE OF YOUR PERSONAL INFORMATION
-We will generally only retain your Personal Information for so long as is necessary to fulfill the purposes for which it was collected, as set out under the "How We Use Your Information" section above.
+We will generally only retain your Personal Information for so long as is necessary to fulfill the purposes for which it was collected, as set out under the "How We Use Information" section above.
 However, in the following circumstances, we may be required to retain, preserve or disclose your Personal Information for a longer period of time:
 * in order to comply with applicable laws or regulations;
-* in order to comply with a court order, subpoena or other legal process;
+* in order to comply with a court order, subpoena or another legal process;
 * in response to a request by a government authority, law enforcement agency or similar body (whether situated in your jurisdiction or elsewhere);
 * where we believe it is reasonably necessary to comply with applicable laws or regulations;
 * in order to enforce the Drop2comp Terms of Service or this Privacy Policy, protect our rights, property or safety, or the rights, property or safety of other users of Drop2comp.